orion-project/rezonator2/help/glossary.rst

 Propagation Direction
 ---------------------

-|rezonator| supposes a beam propagating from left to right in the schema.
+|rezonator| supposes a beam is propagating from left to right in the schema.
 For :ref:`single-pass <schema_kind_sp>` schema, it is as if a light source would be located just before the leftmost element of the schema and is directed to the right side.

     .. image:: img/propagation_sp.png

 For :ref:`resonators <schema_kind_rr>`, it is just the chosen primary direction.
-In :ref:`standing-wave resonator <schema_kind_sw>`, the beam reflects from the rightmost element and does round-trip returning back to the leftmost one.
+In :ref:`standing-wave resonator <schema_kind_sw>`, the beam reflects from the rightmost element and does round-trip returning to the leftmost one.

     .. image:: img/propagation_res.png